wnordmann/sdk/src/components/LayerListDetail.md

 ### `Style Layers`
 Styles Raster Layers using the [StyleModal](/../styleModal.html)

-Option can be disable with *allowStyling* Prop, default to false
+Option can be disabled with *allowStyling* Prop, defaults to false
 ```xml
 <LayerList allowStyling={true} map={map} />
 ```